-Spook provides excellent opportunities to mitigate physical attacks efficiently thanks to its leakage-resilient features.
+Spook provides excellent opportunities to mitigate physical attacks efficiently thanks to its leakage-resistant features.
 In particular, the general rationale behind its design enables leveled implementations, where the Clyde-128 TBC is well protected against side-channel attacks and the Shadow-512 (or Shadow-384) permutation is implemented with cheaper protections (or even no protections at all).
-It is in the specific contexts where physical attacks are an important concern that Spook is expected to exhibit significant performance gains compared to modes without leakage-resilient features.
+It is in the specific contexts where physical attacks are an important concern that Spook is expected to exhibit significant performance gains compared to modes without leakage-resistant (or resilient) features.
 Concretely, protecting the TBC can be achieved thanks to the masking countermeasure, both in hardware [GMK17] and in software [GR17].
 For this purpose, Clyde-128 is designed both with low AND complexity (as previous LS-designs) and low AND depth (which is important to limit the latency of so-called glitch-free implementations [NRS11, FGP+18]).
 As for the permutation, low-latency / low-energy implementations in the sense of [KDH+12] are natural candidates in hardware, while some minimum countermeasures to prevent SPA (e.g., low-order masking, or time randomization [VMKS12]) should be sufficient in software.
 For this purpose, the Shadow-512 (or Shadow-384) permutation is designed with low-latency components.
 Leveled implementations of Spook can also benefit from pre-computing the (expensive) generation of fresh seeds.

-The main price to pay for the leakage-resilient features of Spook is that it suffers from some overheads in case of short messages.
+The main price to pay for the leakage-resistant features of Spook is that it suffers from some overheads in case of short messages.
 This seems unavoidable in any mode leveraging a re-keying process.
-However, and as evaluated in [BGP+19], these overheads are amortized as soon as the data to process is a few blocks long, and the gains of leveled implementations can reach factors 10 to 100 (e.g., in energy) if a high physical security level is required by an application.
+However, and as evaluated in $[BGP^+19]$, these overheads are amortized as soon as the data to process is a few blocks long, and the gains of leveled implementations can reach factors 10 to 100 (e.g., in energy) if a high physical security level is required by an application.

 A secondary drawback is the need of two primitives (a TBC and a permutation), which implies a larger cost (i.e., area) in hardware.
-However, this drawback vanishes for the intended case studies, since leveled implementations require implementations with different physical security levels anyway.
+However, this drawback vanishes for the intended performance metric (i.e., the energy per bit) and case studies, since (i) the Clyde TBC is only used for initialization and finalization and can be switched off for the rest of the computations, and (ii) leveled implementations require implementations with different physical security levels anyway.
 Also, in case uniformly (un)protected implementations are considered, the use of the same S-box and L-box in Clyde-128 and Shadow-512 (or Shadow-384) should allow resource sharing.